-$\dot{1}$ Please detach along perforated line and mail in the envelope provided. $\dot{1}$

-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 This Proxy, when properly executed, will be voted in the manner directed by the undersigned stockholder.
-If no direction is made, this Proxy will be voted in accordance with the recommendation of the Board of Directors.
-The proxies cannot vote your shares unless you sign and return this Proxy or provide voting instructions by telephone or internet.
-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF MOHAWK INDUSTRIES, INC. AND MAY BE REVOKED BY THE STOCKHOLDER PRIOR TO ITS EXERCISE.
-The Board of Directors recommends a vote FOR all nominees listed.
-I. The election of three Directors for a term of three years and until their successors are elected and qualified Joseph A. Onorato FOR AGAINST ABSTAIN William H. Runge, III Image: Compared the sector of the s The Board of Directors recommends a vote FOR proposals 2 and 3.
-2. The ratification of the selection of KPMG LLP as the Company's independent registered public accounting firm 3.
-Advisory vote to approve executive compensation, as disclosed in the Company's Proxy Statement for the 2019 Annual Meeting of Stockholders To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Stockholder Date: Signature of Stockholder Date:
+NOTICE OF INTERNET AVAILABILITY OF PROXY MATERIAL: The Notice of Meeting, proxy statement and proxy card are available at ir.m ohawkind.com/proxy-materials Please detach along perforated line and mail in the envelope provided IF you are not voting via the Internet.
+CO0003300330000000000 5 025057 PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED EN IVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 The Board of Directors recommends a vote FOR all nominees listed.
+This Proxy, when properly executed, will be voted in the manner directed by 1.
+The election of two Directors for a term of three years and until their successors are elected and gualified he undersigned stockholder.
+If no direction is made, this Proxy will be voted in ccordance with the recommendation of the Board of Directors.
+The proxies FOR AGAINST ASSIAN annot vote your shares unless you sign and return this Proxy or provide voting astructions by telephone or internet.
+John M. Engquist HIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF NOHAWK INDUSTRIES, INC. AND MAY BE REVOKED BY THE STOCKHOLDER RIOR TO ITS EXERCISE.
+The Board of Directors recommends a vote FOR proposals 2 and 3.
+2. The ratification of the selection of KPMG LLP as the Company's 3.
+Advisory vote to approve executive compensation, as disclosed in the Company's Proxy Statement for the 2021 Annual Meeting of Stockholders Company's Proxy Statement for the 2021 Annual meeting of Stockholders To change the address on your account, please check the box at right and ndicate your new address in the address space above.
+Please note that hanges to the registered name(s) on the account may not be submitted via his method. , lignature of Stockholder Date: Date: Signature of Stockholder Date: Date: